OR13/draft-steele-spice-tlsa-cnf/draft-steele-spice-tlsa-cnf.md

 In order to match the claimset confirmation method to the hash retrieved from the cnf record, the process described in Section 1 MUST be followed.

-Section 5 of {{-ADEM}} describes a mechanism for embedding a key identifier in certificate logs which enables several useful properties for digital credentials.
+Section 5 of {{ADEM}} describes a mechanism for embedding a key identifier in certificate logs which enables several useful properties for digital credentials.
 In particular, the organization identifiers associated with a digitial emblem can be discovered through distribution of certificate transparency logs.
 This approach could be extended to feeds of related credential information, by replacing the key identifier with a merkle root for another transparency system.
 Enabling the holder of a digital emblem to disclose several credentials, potentially with distinct trust chains, which can be useful in cross border scenarios.